Criminology and Criminal Justice Campus Undergraduate Bachelors

 Advising

-Criminology and Criminal Justice majors are encouraged to meet regularly with their advisor to ensure that they are on track to graduate.
+Criminology and Criminal Justice majors are encouraged to meet regularly with their academic advisor to ensure that they are on track to graduate.